Mitsubishi Galant: Sixth generation (E30; 1987)

+In the Philippines, the sixth generation Galant replaced the fourth generation model that was sold until 1987.
+Sales began in 1988 and ended in 1993, with trim models including a base 1.8L Super Saloon model (4G37 SOHC 8V engine producing 92hp, with a carburetor and no fog lamps), a 2.0L Super Saloon (4G63 SOHC 16V engine producing 115hp, with EFI, revised exterior and fog lamps) and a 2.0L GTi trim (4G63 DOHC 16V engine producing 145hp, rear disc brakes and a Ralliart body kit).

 The sixth generation was also the first to see the introduction of the VR-4 variant, which was the basis for Mitsubishi's participation in the 1988–1992 World Rally Championships.
 The Galant's 4G63 two-litre DOHC turbocharged engine and 4WD transmission was later adopted for the Mitsubishi Lancer Evolution with little modification and would remain in production for fifteen years.
 Starting in 1989, the Mitsubishi Galant V-series were produced for the Japanese market as a sporty alternative to the regular Galant range.
 The lineup consisted of Viento and VX-S/VZ-S models featuring the higher output 1.8 and 2.0 Turbo DOHC engines with both automatic and manual transmissions available.
 The V-series featured the VR-4 interior, exterior design and updated bumpers (without side skirts), clear indicator lens covers, optional two-tone body paint, as well as standard air conditioning, full electrics, rear windscreen wiper, spoiler and alloy wheels.
 Fans sometimes call this car the "Evo Zero" but this was never more than a nickname as the Evolution series is Lancer-based.